dead-claudia/thallium/roadmap.md

 ## Later

 Here's the nice-to-haves, and so these are in no particular order:

+- Migrate to TypeScript internally (low priority)
+    - I'm having enough of the highly uninformative `TypeError: foo has no method bar`, `TypeError: Cannot read property 'bar' of undefined`, `TypeError: object #<Object> is not a function`, etc. (At least Node 6 gives the variable name...)
+    - I get arrow functions and classes for free, without having to deal with Babel's monstrosity
+    - Downleveled async functions will drastically simplify both the runner and all the reporters
+    - It'll be a *lot* easier when most of the deprecated dynamic stuff like test inheritance is finally removed

+- Self-host the runner

 - Write a few plugins/utilities for `describe`/`it` (likely trivial), etc
     - This will include more reporters as well